Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 Regular maintenance of any mechanical device will inevitably prolong it's life, keep it more original as components will not need to be sourced / re manufactured so frequently, as well as help maintain it's value.
 Without the need to have parts made, this will keep costs down.

-Clocks are the type of item that are handed down through the generations - would you want to leave your loved ones with a tired old wreck?
+Clocks and many watches too are the type of items that are handed down through the generations - would you want to leave your loved ones with a tired old wreck?

-If I don't want to spend any money on my ailing clock, what should I do?
+If I don't want to spend any money on my ailing clock / watch, what should I do?

 Leave it alone and don't use it until you can afford to have it overhauled properly!